sylefeb/Silice/projects/sdram_test/README.md

 This requests a refresh of the memory chip.
 Meanwhile nothing else can happen...

-And that's it , a basic, functional SDRAM controller.
+And that's it.
+A basic, functional SDRAM controller.

 ## Notes